Hard Drive Recoveryhard-drive-recovery

 An IDE hard drive is a type of storage device that uses a parallel interface to connect to a computer’s motherboard.
 It consists of a spinning disk and read/write head that can quickly access and store data.

 IDE drives come in various sizes and storage capacities, ranging from a few gigabytes to terabytes.
 They are commonly found in older desktop computers and some older laptops.
+However, with the advancement of technology, IDE drives have been replaced by faster and more efficient SATA or Solid State Drives (SSD).

 How Does PATA HDD (IDE HDD) Work